coozila/alpha/docs/usage.md

 !!! info
-    For use with Docker, replace the script in the examples with `docker-compose run --rm auto-gpt`:
+    For use with Docker, replace the script in the examples with `docker-compose run --rm alpha`:

         :::shell
-        docker-compose run --rm auto-gpt --help
+        docker-compose run --rm alpha --help
-        docker-compose run --rm auto-gpt --ai-settings <filename>
+        docker-compose run --rm alpha --ai-settings <filename>

 !!! note
     Replace anything in angled brackets (<>) to a value you want to specify

-Here are some common arguments you can use when running Auto-GPT:
+Here are some common arguments you can use when running alpha:

-* Run Auto-GPT with a different AI Settings file
+* Run alpha with a different AI Settings file
     ``` shell
     ./run.sh --ai-settings <filename>
     ```
-* Run Auto-GPT with a different Prompt Settings file
+* Run alpha with a different Prompt Settings file
     ``` shell
     ./run.sh --prompt-settings <filename>
     ```